-up the excess immediately.
+Only use an upholstery brush on the upholstery, never use any other type of brush to clean the upholstery as this may damage the pile.
 Avoid detergents which may damage the fabric's protection.
 Use a sponge or a clean white cloth but do not wash or rub the fabric.
 Leave to dry in normal conditions.
 These actions will not affect the Fire Retardent treatment of the fabric.